0xiod/audiopipe/README.md

 And because of my close friends who found it really useful, I got even more motivated to work on it.

+## TO:DO
+- Add on PyPI
+- Fix setup.sh script
+- Build binary

 ## Licensing
 This project is licensed under the GNU General Public License v3.0 or later.